opensearch-project/project-website/_posts/2024-04-30-A-comprehensive-guide-to-setup-and-connect-self-managed-dashboards-with-Amazon-OpenSearch-domain.md

 ## Spinning up a self-managed Dashboards instance in Amazon ECS
 1. Create a task within Amazon Elastic Container Service (Amazon ECS) on AWS Fargate using the Dashboards Docker image.
 2. When creating a task, under `container definition` in `port mapping`, make sure the container ports `5601` and `9200` are added.
-3. Under environment variables, add the mandatory keys and values specified in [this document](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/dashboards.html#dashboards-local) to seamlessly connect with the managed service domain.
+3. Under `environment variables`, add the mandatory keys and values specified in [this document](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/dashboards.html#dashboards-local) to seamlessly connect with the managed service domain.

 > [!NOTE]
 > The following sample `task.json` file from the Amazon ECS task definition shows the environment variables that have to be set while creating tasks: